daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 #### Support for LLM inference or other processing (issue tracker #33)

-#### Support for parallel text viewing and navigation for linked content, such as translations or annotations. (issue tracker #36)
+#### Support for parallel text viewing and navigation for linked content, such as translations or annotations (issue tracker #36)

 #### Tactile graphics support (issue tracker #37)